otrv4/otrv4/otrv4.md

    DSA key to trust the user's profile in version 4.
 This is only used if the user supports versions 3 and 4.

-Then this profile must be published in a public place, like an untrusted server.
+After the profile is created, it must be published in a public place, like an untrusted server.

 #### Renewing a Profile

-If a renewed profile is not published in a public place, and if the only publicly available profile is expired, the user's participation deniability is at risk.
+If a renewed profile is not published in a public place, the user's participation deniability is at risk.
+Participation deniability is also at risk if the only publicly available profile is expired.
 In addition, an expired profile received in the DAKE is considered invalid.

 Before the profile expires, the user must publish an updated profile with a new expiration date.
 The client establishes the frequency of expiration - this